 Having an online presence nowadays is not optional, especially for builders and contractors.
 The majority of customers look online to find a contractor or builder for their project, and if you’re not marketing effectively, they’ll fall to one of the many competitors that are.
-Here, we’ll tell you how builders and contractors can take advantage of digital marketing to generate more leads and customers.
+Here, we’ll tell you why digital marketing for contractors and builders is necessary and how contractors can generate more leads and customers by utilizing the latest marketing strategies and trends.

 Contractors and builders can use digital marketing to get more leads and more traffic to their website.
 The first thing you should do is use search engine optimization, or the organic part of Google when someone does a keyword search.
 Getting your site to rank as one of the options for someone to click on organically, so you’re not paying for every click, is one major goal for digital marketing.
 This strategy is keyword-driven.
 So, you’re identifying the keywords that your customers are using to find you, and then you make sure that those keywords are found in the content of your site.